rschloen/portfolio/_posts/2019-12-28-baxter-plays-checkers.markdown

 To see the full details and documentation pertaining to this project, please visit this [Github repository](https://github.com/rschloen/final-project-checkers).

-The group members involved in this project where: Maurice Rahme, Jordan Zeeb, and Taoran Zhang
+The group members involved in this project were: Maurice Rahme, Robert Schloen, Jordan Zeeb, and Taoran Zhang